MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-diagnostic-tracing.md

 ---
 title: Use diagnostic tracing
-description: Describes the tools that you can use to obtain trace logs in System Center Operations Manager 2007 and in System Center Essentials.
+description: Describes the tools that you can use to obtain trace logs in System Center Operations Manager and in System Center Essentials.
 A Microsoft CSS representative uses these trace logs to perform advanced troubleshooting. ms.date: 09/02/2020 ms.prod-support-area-path: ms.reviewer: cliveea, v-jomcc
 ---
-# Use diagnostic tracing in System Center Operations Manager 2007 and in System Center Essentials
+# Use diagnostic tracing in System Center Operations Manager and in System Center Essentials

-This article describes how to use diagnostic tracing in Microsoft System Center Essentials 2010, in Microsoft System Center Operations Manager 2007, and in Microsoft System Center Essentials 2007.
+This article describes how to use diagnostic tracing in Microsoft System Center Essentials 2010 and System Center Operations Manager.

 _Original product version:_ &nbsp; Microsoft System Center Essentials 2010, Microsoft System Center Operations Manager 2007
 _Original KB number:_ &nbsp; 942864